1SHSAT |

 (E) Derek is not singing.

 2. John will eat the apple if Danny does not cook.
-Based only on the information above, which of the following must be true?

 (A) John will not eat the apple if Danny cooks.